 Posts per week: 40

-Group description: User Interface design is a broad topic that constantly renews itself and creates more room for an open discussion. /r/UI_design is a great community to share the latest news in UI or speculate on some interesting questions.
+Subreddit description: User Interface design is a broad topic that constantly renews itself and creates more room for an open discussion. /r/UI_design is a great community to share the latest news in UI or speculate on some interesting questions.

 Best for: folks interested in UI design, mobile UI design, mobile app design, etc.

-Communities for business and work
+Business and work

 Posts per week: 15+

-Group description: the group is for topics related to information visualization, the design of graphs, charts, maps, etc. Members share their knowledge and thoughts about the design industry from its business point of view, which may prove quite useful for every project manager in the creative sphere.
+Subreddit description: the group is for topics related to information visualization, the design of graphs, charts, maps, etc. Members share their knowledge and thoughts about the design industry from its business point of view, which may prove quite useful for every project manager in the creative sphere.

 Best for: Designers, brand leaders, managers, and people who want to make the visualization of the product more persuasive.